ebi-gene-expression-group/index-scxa/README.md

 ## Load data
 This module loads data from a condensed SDRF in an SCXA experiment to the `scxa-analytics-v6` collection in Solr.
-These routines expect the collection to be created.
-You will need write permissions in the scripts directory since temporary files are created as part of this process.
+Temporary files are created as part of this process; by default they are written to `$PWD` but this can be overridden by exporting the `$WORKDIR` variable.
+You should make sure that the running user has write permissions to either the current working directory, or `$WORKDIR` if it has been set.

 ```bash
 export SOLR_HOST=192.168.99.100:32080